What Hormones Contribute to Your Masculine Features?

 Hormone changes, subtle as they may be on their own course, are aggravated by the constant barrage of commonplace environmental toxic factors.

-Males go through hormonal cycles which, just as in women, drive not just their energy & cravings (physical or otherwise) but their decision-making and drive.
+Males go through hormonal cycles, which, just as in women, drive not just their energy & cravings (physical or otherwise) but their decision-making and drive.
 And while they do have an outward presentation of these shifts, culturally we are not raised up in the awareness of these as being symptoms of hormone cycles.
-Add to that the prevalence here in the States to raise up boys to be “strong and self-sufficient” in order to truly become “Men” and we have generations of men struggling; suffering anxiety, absentmindedness, withering libido, and overall strength, alone.
+Add to that the prevalence here in the States of raising up boys to be “strong and self-sufficient” in order to truly become “men,” and we have generations of men struggling, suffering anxiety, absentmindedness, withering libido, and overall strength alone.

 Androgens are a group of sex hormones.
 They help start puberty and play a role in reproductive health and body development.